miyrai/PraktikumsAufgaben/README.md

 # University-Testing
-Project for an course for unit testing
+Project for a course about unit testing

 Using:
 - Java